 Where the Meanings, are –

 Shadows – hold their breath –

 On the look of Death –

-A recitation of There's a Certain Slant by a Crossroads student, with her illustration.
+A recitation of There's a Certain Slant by a Crossroads student in 2018 with her illustration.

 How many Flowers fail in Wood –

 Or perish from the Hill –

 Without the privilege to know

 That they are Beautiful –

 Opon the nearest Breeze –